wp-plugins/amr-ical-events-list/readme.txt

 If anyone would like to offer some translations, please do.
 The Code Styling Localisation Plugin is very useful for this.
 PLease send me both the .mo and .po files for your language.

 == Changelog ==
+= Version 4.0.14 =
+* Fix: If your ics file is imported okay, no update required.
+This fix is for dusty's ruby rails method of listing DATETIME with timezones and also to accomodate custom x-modifications to a property (ie: ignore them more cleanly!)

+= Version 4.0.13 =
+* Fixed: it was possible to generate a fatal error when there was no end date / time on an event.

 = Version 4.0.12 =
 * Fixed: when there are no events, the old pagination was showing and ignoring what had been specified in the shortcode.
 Also an error due to no 'last event date' being available.
 * Fix: adding new list type and pasting a predefined list type at same time caused a minor glitch.
 Now add, then paste in the list type code.